adcloud/adcloud.github.com/source/_posts/2013-10-08-devhouse-friday-chillout.markdown

 ## ["Out Of Network"](http://en.wikipedia.org/wiki/Run_of_network)

+Adcloud GmbH, acquired in 2011 by Deutsche Post as a startup company, will cease its operations by the end of 2013.

-Adcloud will shutdown until the 1st January 2014, so we want to host the DevHouse Friday Chillout for the last time.
+We're proud to host the DevHouse Friday Chillout for the last time.

 Feel welcome and enjoy the DevHouse Friday with talks, food and Beer.js in our office and the rooftop.